 Some types of threats are counter-factual - i.e. they did not actually occur but potentially they could have done with minor changes in circumstance.
 These are 'near-miss' events.
 For example the worst historical example of a nuclear power plant meltdown, Chernobyl, USSR, 1986, released 10% of its inventory, approximately 5,200 petabecquerels.
-The Nuclear Regulatory Commission of United States anticipates scenarios for much more severe events than this, with up to 60% release of a nuclear power station's inventory21.
-Similarly there has never been an example of two nuclear-armed adversaries using nuclear weapons in conflict, but history relates that the 13-day Cuban Missile Crisis of 1962 brought such a scenario perilously close.
+The Nuclear Regulatory Commission of United States anticipates scenarios for much more severe events than this, with up to 60% release of a nuclear power station's inventory23.

+Similarly there has never been an example of two nuclear-armed adversaries using nuclear weapons in conflict, but history relates that the 13-day Cuban Missile Crisis of 1962 brought such a scenario perilously close, and there are several recorded examples of accidents that have brought the world close to inadvertent launch24.

 The proposed taxonomy of threats includes extreme nuclear power plant meltdown as a threat type, and also includes nuclear war as a 'counter-factual' threat type.